junxit/us-congress-bills-113/metadata.md

 - 2014-01-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S185)
 - 2014-01-08 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S185)
 - 2014-01-08 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S185)
+- 2014-01-09 — Message on Senate action sent to the House.
+- 2014-01-09 — Received in the House.
+- 2014-01-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-01-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.